Trump plans the ‘largest deportation’ ever. Here’s how it might start.

 Why We Wrote This

-President-elect Trump has repeatedly called for mass deportations.
+President-elect Donald Trump has repeatedly called for mass deportations.
 As he moves to make good on a campaign pledge in the name of security, the future of unauthorized immigrants is unclear.

 Among those are Tom Homan, Mr. Trump’s newly announced “border czar,” and Stephen Miller, an immigration adviser who will take on a deputy chief of staff role.
-Trump advisers are reportedly discussing declaring a national emergency to help facilitate immigration detention and deportation, and potentially open up the use of military bases to hold immigrants.
+Trump advisers are discussing declaring a national emergency to help facilitate immigration detention and deportation, and potentially open up the use of military bases to hold immigrants.

 For their part, many immigrants and their advocates are bracing for major change.
-Those fears include more separations of mixed-status families and potential hits to industries like agriculture, which economists say could raise prices nationwide.
+Their fears include more separations of mixed-status families and potential hits to industries like agriculture, which economists say could raise prices nationwide.

 The incoming administration says it will target criminals who pose security risks first.
 But Mr. Trump will likely broaden that scope to other unauthorized immigrants.

-Note: Editor’s note: This article was updated Nov.
-18, the same day as publication, to add Mr. Trump’s comments on mass deportation plans.